SanKrishnan/Lectures-to-Notes-Generator/README.md

 Multilingual education support

-Speech and NLP-based applications
+Speech and NLP-based academic applications

 ⚠️ Limitations
 Translation accuracy may vary for technical terms

 Large audio files may take longer to process

-Requires internet access for model loading
+Internet connection required for model loading

-🔮 Future Scope
+🔮 Future Enhancements
 Quiz generation from lecture content

 Support for additional languages

 Keyword extraction and highlights

-Improved formatting of generated PDFs
+Improved formatting for generated PDFs

 👩‍💻 Author
 Sanjana Krishnan
+Computer Science Engineering Student
+Academic Project – 2025

 📜 License
 This project is licensed under the MIT License and is intended for academic and educational use.